luci/recipes-py/README.recipes.md

   * always_run: a bool which indicates that this step should run, even if some previous step failed.
-  * outputs_presentation_json: a bool which indicates that this step will emit a presentation json file.
+  * outputs_presentation_json: a bool which indicates that this step will emit a presentation JSON file.
 If this is True, the cmd will be extended with a `--presentation-json /path/to/file.json`.
 This file will be used to update the step's presentation on the build status page.
-The file will be expected to contain a single json object, with any of the following keys:
+The file will be expected to contain a single JSON object, with any of the following keys:
       * logs: {logname: [lines]} specifies one or more auxiliary logs.
       * links: {link_name: link_content} to add extra links to the step.